ClickHouse/ClickHouse/docs/en/engines/table-engines/integrations/mongodb.md

 # MongoDB

-MongoDB engine is read-only table engine which allows to read data (`SELECT` queries) from remote MongoDB collection.
-Engine supports only non-nested data types. `INSERT` queries are not supported.
+The MongoDB engine allows you to perform `SELECT` and `INSERT` queries on data that is stored in a remote MongoDB collection.

 ## Creating a Table {#creating-a-table}